r-potter/foundry-vtt-exalted-3ed/README.md

-# Simple Worldbuilding System
+# Exalted 3rd Edition System for Foundry VTT

-A simple game system for Foundry VTT which allows for flexible definition of Actors and Items to assist with worldbuilding or for running games which do not have a more complete system implementation available.
+An implementation of the Exalted 3rd Edition ruleset for Foundry VTT.
+This is very much a work in progress, and currently offers little over the Simple Worldbuilding Foundry VTT system.